MicrosoftDocs/VBA-Docs/api/Word.MailMessage.Forward.md

 ## Remarks

-This method is available only if you are using Word as your e-mail editor.
+This method is available only if you are using Word as your email editor.

 ## Example

-This example opens a new e-mail message for forwarding the active message.
+This example opens a new email message for forwarding the active message.

 ```vb